marvel-nccr/quantum-mobile/docs/users/troubleshoot.md

 :::{note}
-If the following sections to not solve your issue, please direct further inquiries to the [AiiDA mailinglist](http://www.aiida.net/mailing-list/)
+If the following sections to not solve your issue, please direct further inquiries to the [Quantum Mobile support channel](https://aiida.discourse.group/c/quantum-mobile/) in the AiiDA Discourse
 :::

 ## VirtualBox installation / start-up